-In 2009 the Marriage Act was amended by decree, raising the age of consent to 18 and removing the ability of minors under this age to marry with parental consent.
-The effect on early marriage rates is unknown at this point, since the most recent data is from 1996.
-Drawing on this data, the United Nations’ World Fertility Report estimated that 10 per cent of all Fijian girls between 15 and 19 years of age were married, divorced or widowed.
-According to the Marriage Act, both men and women are free to independently choose their spouses.
-Although arranged marriages occur in some Indian communities, a study by the Committee for the Elimination of Discrimination against Women (CEDAW) reports that both parties must consent to the proposed union.
+In 2009 the Marriage Act was amended by decree, raising the minimum legal age of marriage to 18 and removing the ability of minors under this age to marry with parental consent.
+The effect on early marriage rates is unknown at this point, since the most recent data is from 1996 and estimates that, at that time, 10% of all Fijian girls between 15 and 19 years of age were married, divorced or widowed.
+According to the Marriage Act of 2003, both men and women are free to independently choose their spouses.
+Although arranged marriages occur in some Indian communities, a study by the UN Committee for the Elimination of Discrimination against Women (CEDAW) reports that both parties must consent to the proposed union.

 Many women still feel restricted by cultural and social pressures that make it difficult to report gender-based violence.
 Noting that a high number of complaints were subsequently withdrawn by the victims, a “no-drop” policy became standard in 2008.
 This policy aims to ensure that all reported cases receive due legal attention, by pursuing investigations even in cases where the woman drops charges.
-However, according to the US Department of State, women’s rights organisations maintained that this policy is not enforced consistently, and that cases reaching court are often dismissed, or the perpetrator let off with no punishment, if he promised good behaviour.
-Support services are provided by foreign-funded NGOs, including four women’s crisis centres.
+However, according to the US Department of State, women’s rights organisations maintained that this policy is not enforced consistently, and that police officers were not always aware they had the power to apply on the victim’s behalf.

-There is no evidence to suggest that female genital mutilation is practised in the country.
+There is no evidence to suggest that female genital mutilation (FGM) is practised in the country.

 Net enrolment rates are higher for girls than for boys at both primary and secondary level in Fiji, indicating no bias towards sons in regard to access to education.

-Fijian law provides men and women with the same access to bank loans and credit.
+Fijian law provides men and women with the same access to financial services, including bank loans and credit.
 In reality, access is biased towards men as they are better positioned to provide collateral and/or an initial deposit, a situation hampered by the concentration of women in low-paying, less secure occupations.
 Women in particular have been hit hard by declines in the sectors where they comprise a majority of workers, such as tourism and the garment industry.
 In response, the Fiji Development Bank and the Ministry of Women are taking steps to improve the situation by creating special credit schemes for women.
 According to a United Nations Development Programme report, women also operate nearly 20% of the 14,560 registered small and micro-businesses in Fiji.

 Asian Development Bank (ADB) (2008), Gender Profiles of Asian Development Bank’s Developing Member Countries, ADB.

-Australian Government / AusAID (2005) ‘Australian aid: Eliminating violence against women’, Canberra, ACT: Australian Agency for International Development (AusAID), http://www.ausaid.gov.au/publications/pdf/women.pdf
+Australian Government / AusAID (2005) ‘Australian aid: Eliminating violence against women’, Canberra, ACT: Australian Agency for International Development (AusAID), http://www.ausaid.gov.au/publications/pdf/women.pdf, (last accessed, June 2014).

 Committee on the Elimination of Discrimination against Women (CEDAW) (2000), Consideration of Reports Submitted by States Parties Under Article 18 of the Convention on the Elimination of All Forms of Discrimination against Women: Fiji Islands, Initial Report of States Parties, CEDAW/C/FJI/1, CEDAW, New York, NY.